Timber Frame Walls Sheathing

 U-value CalculatorStart your U-value calculation >

 For any building design, positioning thermal insulation to the outside of the structure is generally accepted as being the preferred option.
 It contributes to a ‘tea cosy’ effect - a continuous layer of insulation wrapped around the building, minimising heat losses.
-Not only that, but it keeps the structure at the internal temperature of the building, eliminating any potential condensation risk.
+Not only that, but it keeps the structure at the internal temperature of the building, reducing any potential condensation risk.

 Fixing an external layer of insulation to a timber frame construction might be seen as something of a luxury in terms of the building footprint - the timber stud depth, plus the depth of insulation required, followed by an external finish, results in a thicker wall construction.
 On sites where space is tight, such an option is likely to be quickly discounted, but there’s little doubt that it can result in a better performing building.